DormantLogician/equal-language-concept/doc/Testing.md

 from project - all code in this file (module.eqt/subsystem.eqt) is executed in a test context, which makes code run differently than under normal context, as described below.

 #### 1.2 Read and write locations
 In test context, structures that determine when a particular write is executed or not are included in write to that location - this is so developer can test whether correct data is written to location, and under intended conditions.
-Only structures that contributed to the union being selected that reader/writer was in are included in this structure.
+Structures that both contributed to the union being selected that reader/writer was in, and value being written (if label/variable to it doesn't exist somewhere else in structure) are included in this structure.

 Writes within unions will execute in a test context in order to provide information about what is written, and when to the developer.
 Test context fails if any read/write never executes.